Armed security guard killed by police officer responding to shooting

 "Jemel has played for @PurposedChurch for the last several years and just played for my grandma’s funeral Friday and now he is gone.
 Rest In Peace #JemelRoberson #JusticeForJemel," Pastor LeAundre Hill said in a tweet.

-Roberson's family is currently working to file a federal civil rights lawsuit for Jemel's wrongful death.
+Roberson's family filed a federal civil rights lawsuit Monday "for the wrongful death of Jemel," according to their attorneys.